jsha/blocktogether/README.md

 Put these in /etc/blocktogether/config.json, using the same capitalization as the existing fields.
 Also change `userToFollow` to your Twitter handle.

-Now you can start the support daemons:

-     node update-users.js
-     node update-blocks.js
-     node actions.js
-     node stream.js

-These perform the background work that the web frontend doesn't do.
+Now you can start the server & the support daemons.
+(The daemons perform the background work that the web frontend doesn't do.)

+     vagrant ssh
+     cd /vagrant && ./run-dev.sh

 You can now start developing!

-Note: It's highly recommended you create a few test accounts on Twitter in order to be able to exercise the sharing functionality of Block Together, and so that you don't create or delete blocks on your main account unintentionally.
+**Note:** It's highly recommended you create a few test accounts on Twitter in order to be able to exercise the sharing functionality of Block Together, and so that you don't create or delete blocks on your main account unintentionally.